susestudio/studio-help/100_quickstart/101_getting-started.md

 ## 5. Creating Your Appliance

-Build the appliance in different downloadable like ISO, USB stick, hard disk image, VMware/VirtualBox image and Xen guests, or target the cloud with EC2 and Azure formats.
+Build the appliance in different downloadable formats like ISO, USB stick, hard disk image, VMware/VirtualBox image and Xen guests, or target the cloud with EC2 and Azure formats.

 ![Studio Qs Build Online](studio-qs-build-online.png)